nicholasneo78/simple-chatbot/README.md

 And you will see the chatbot web app.

 ## Next Step
-To deploy this chat app into an Amazon EC2 instances.
+To deploy this chat app into an Amazon EC2 instance.

 ## Some images of the conversations between user and the chatbot.
 ![img1](./images/bot1.png)